Why should I be a judge for the STC Competition?

 How does judging work?

-Judges are placed in 3-member teams with a designated team lead.
-The team members receive 3- 5 entries that must be reviewed over approximately a 6-week period.
-Each judge reviews the entries using a 4-page form that highlights different elements of technical communication.
+Judges are placed in two- to three-member teams with a designated team lead.
+The team members receive three to five entries that must be reviewed over approximately a six-week period.
+Each judge reviews the entries using a four-page form that highlights different elements of technical communication.
 Responses are shared within the team and modified if necessary.
 Once the judging team agrees on an award level for an entry, the team lead communicates with the judging coordinator.

 Where do I sign up?